danielscholl-osdu/legal/provider/legal-gc/README.md

-# legal-gcp
+# legal-gc

-os-legal-gcp is a Spring Boot service that hosts CRUD APIs that enable management of legal tags within the OSDU R2 ecosystem.
+legal-gc is a Spring Boot service that hosts CRUD APIs that enable management of legal tags within the OSDU R2 ecosystem.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites

 - [Maven 3.6.0+](https://maven.apache.org/download.cgi)
 - [AdoptOpenJDK8](https://adoptopenjdk.net/)
 - [Lombok 1.16 or later](https://projectlombok.org/setup/maven)
 - [GCloud SDK with java (latest version)](https://cloud.google.com/sdk/docs/install)

 # Features of implementation

 This is a universal solution created using EPAM OSM and OBM mappers technology.
 It allows you to work with various implementations of KV stores and Blob stores.